Department: Production and Population Health

 People: Charlotte Burn (cburn)

-Rabbits are the third most popular pet, yet they are classed as 'exotic' animals and their welfare is little researched.
+Rabbits are the third most popular pet in the UK, yet they are classed as 'exotic' animals in veterinary medicine, and their welfare is little researched.
 PDSA reports highlight numerous welfare problems, including that two thirds of rabbits are housed alone, despite being social animals.
 This new research area investigates rabbit social needs and aims to refine the way they are kept and bred.

 We run various projects on wild animals, ranging from great apes to sunbears.
 These include projects that form part of the MScs in Wild Animal Biology and Health.